 The ambition with the Media Barometer is to reflect media use throughout the year and during all seven days of the week.
 The survey is conducted during February–June and August–December.

 A main report presents the results both for the population aged 9–85 as a whole and for different subgroups.
 The tables presenting subgroups refer to age, gender, level of education, and place of residence.
 All Media Barometer reports and recorded seminars are published Open Access on Nordicom’s website.

 How representative are the results?

 The Media Barometer survey applies a quota sample.
 This means that subgroups of the population that tend to be hard to reach are scaled up in the survey sample.
-The purpose of the quota sampling is to ensure that the group of respondents reflects the total population as well as possible.
-In recent years, the Media Barometer shows good representativeness in terms of gender, age and place of residence.
+The purpose of the quota sampling is to ensure that the group of respondents reflects the total population as accurately as possible.
+In recent years, the Media Barometer shows good representativeness in terms of gender, age, and place of residence.
 In terms of level of education, the proportion of answers corresponding with a higher education has, however, been somewhat over-represented, while the proportion without a higher education has been somewhat under-represented.
-Since the survey is only conducted in Swedish, there is also a natural under-representation of individuals who do not speak Swedish among the respondents.
+Since the survey is only conducted in Swedish, there is also a natural under-representation of individuals who do not speak Swedish.
 The results presented in our reports are based on non-weighted data.